gramaziokohler/aixd_ara/docs/documentation.rst

 	:width: 24

 Plots the distribution contours for each pair of variables from the data in the dataset.
-Launches an interactive plot in a browser.
-Requires a dataset to be loaded.

 **Inputs**

 - **variables** *[List of (str)]* -- List of names of the variables to be plotted.
 - **plot** *(bool)* -- Set to True to (re-)create the plot.

 PlotContoursRequest
 -------------------